Registration for Study Abroad

 Pre-Departure Course Selection

-You are encouraged to meet with your faculty advisor prior to departure to discuss courses and credit.
+You are strongly encouraged to meet with your faculty advisor as well as your academic advisor prior to departure to discuss courses and credit.

 - To receive credit toward your major/minor or University Program requirements, you will need written approval from a faculty advisor or department chair in each academic department (the Faculty Advisor Approval Form is available in your My Study Abroad account).
 Faculty-led participants are not required to submit this form.